astro-mkim/DMS/README.md

 4. Visualisation
 ---------------------------------------------------------------------------------------

-prepared scripts are found in the sub folder "visualization".
+prepared scripts are found in the subfolder "visualization".
 Python2/3 with various modules, e.g., matplotlib, numpy, astropy, and so on, are required.